 Department of Social Services Gives Help Paying Rent

 Go online or call the Department of Social Services in your area.
 You will save a lot of time if you do most of your searching online.
 If you do not have a computer, go to the local library.
 You don’t have to be on public assistance to receive help from the DSS.
 Often you can go to them for a one-time help assist with your rent if you are behind and emergency food stamps.
 When you sit down with a worker, let them know everything you need help paying rent and anything else you need.
 If you qualify for emergency food stamps, this will help you to put most of the money you have in your bills.
 Keep in mind to bring with you all the documentation you will need to receive services.
 1-800-333-4636

 The Community Action Agency (CAA)

 Community Action Agencies are private or public nonprofit organizations.
 Their mission is the combat poverty in poverty-stricken areas across the United States.
 The Community Action Agency (CAA) network is a government-funded organization.
 Every year they are given resources to distribute to struggling families in the community.
-They provide emergency assistance with bills like rent, help with utilities, and emergency help with food and other basic needs.
+They provide emergency assistance like help with rent, utilities, and emergency help with food and other basic needs.

 The federal government Economic Opportunity Act (EOA) expanded into other community action groups.
 Their goal is not only to help families pay bills but to help strengthen communities and make families more self-sufficient.
 The government gives these community action groups grants to distribute to qualified families.
 This network includes private, public and non-profit agencies across over 1000 U.S. communities.

-There are many large and local churches in your community that receive money from the member donations and the government to assist the poor.
+There are many large and local churches in your community that receive money from the member donations and the government.
+These organizations help with rent, utilities and other mandatory bills for the poor.
 To get help, you must provide documentation to prove your identity and financial status.
 When you go for help, make sure to bring

 - Picture identification